MIT-Emerging-Talent/ET6-practice-code-review/README.md

   *Fun Fact:* "I'm a medical student who codes and leads teams—blending science, tech, and leadership in a unique way!
 I also love cats."

+- **Rouaa 🍲**
+  *Fun Fact:* "With all my responsibilities between home and study, I still find the most fun in cooking up meals for my family—because good food is the best way to bring everyone together!"

 ---

 ## 📌 Purpose of this Repository